opensvc/docs.opensvc.com/source/agent.service.sync.rst

 * The data, configurations and logs are replicated through the brtfs sync driver.

 Both sync resource need the secondary site service instance to have its receiving fs resources mounted.
-This is acheived through the ``always_on = drpnode`` fs resource parameter.
+This is acheived through the ``standby@drpnode = true`` fs resource parameter.

 .. image:: _static/agent.service.sync.failover.docker.png
    :scale: 50 %